 While this scenario does not strictly classify as air gapped it is a good reference architecture to use in all environments that require stricter security measures.

 In air gap networks, Landscape will not be allowed to have direct Internet access.
 In this case, Landscape can also be configured to run in the following stacked configuration:

 In this configuration, the DMZ Landscape will not directly connect to any server, rather it will hold a mirror of the required FIPS packages.
 The air gapped Landscape server can then be configured to mirror those packages and distribute them based on the FIPS and upgrade profiles for each group of machines.

 You can find more information about Landscape in the product documentation.

 While Landscape offers a seamless user experience for System Administrators, there are edge cases where installing Landscape is not possible for bureaucratic reasons.

 Enabling FIPS on Ubuntu Pro is possible even if you are using alternative tools, as long as you are able to fetch the required packages and make them available to the servers that need to have FIPS enabled.
 UA Client provides a secure and auditable means to enable FIPS on your Ubuntu machines, on a machine by machine basis.
 Your tools can be configured to interact with the UA Client’s ua command, which produces machine-readable outputs through the –format json and –format yaml parameters.

 Our field engineering team has successfully supported integration with many mirroring solutions like apt-mirror, as well as other commercial and proprietary software.

-If you want to learn more about how to run Ubuntu FIPS in your air-gapped environment or discuss how we can integrate Ubuntu Pro FIPS with your configuration management solutions do not hesitate to contact us.
+If you want to learn more about how to run Ubuntu FIPS in your air gap network or discuss how we can integrate Ubuntu Pro FIPS with your configuration management solutions do not hesitate to contact us.